 Classroom vs eLearning

-I interviewed Shannon Kennedy, a language encourager for Fluent in 3 Months (opens in new tab), about the advantages of using software to learn a language instead of face-to-face instruction.
-She told me eLearning lets you work at your own pace, without needing to coordinate two calendars to arrange a lesson or meetup.
+We interviewed Shannon Kennedy, a language encourager for Fluent in 3 Months (opens in new tab), about the advantages of using software to learn a language instead of face-to-face instruction.
+She told us eLearning lets you work at your own pace, without needing to coordinate two calendars to arrange a lesson or meetup.
 "With face-to-face instruction, there's the pressure of responding quickly.
 But with software, you have a little more time to reflect and respond."